dromniscience/SteinRealAnalysis/README.md

 ## Error Report
 If you find errors, please please do report it.
 A BIG THANK to U in advance! 🥰

 You may report a grammar mistake, a typo, a misformat or the incorrectness of a proof (~~Sincerely hope this is not the case 🥺~~).
-You can send email either to dr_abc@pku.edu.cn or dromniscience@gmail.com and I will reply as early as possible.
+You can send email either to dr_abc@pku.edu.cn or dromniscience@gmail.com and I will reply as soon as possible.
 Please do not send me messages over Github since I am likely to miss it.
 Thank you for your understanding!